View over Lake Thun from Thun Castle

 1. Visit Thun’s Old Town

-Obere Hauptgasse is just one of many pretty streets in Thun’s Old Town. © Switzerland Tourism / Andre Meier
+There are many pretty streets in Thun’s Old Town.

 Thun is the largest town on the lake of the same name and its medieval old town reminds me a lot of the Swiss capital, Bern.
 The former market town is home to around 40,000 residents and has a really relaxed feel.